theparthway/docs/docs/developers/fundamentals/orderbook/Orderbook.md

 # Orderbook

 At the core of the Garden lies the Orderbook.
 It is responsible for order creation, matching, and settlement.
-One can create orders, track their status, and securely settle them using [atomic swaps](../../../home/basics/swap/AtomicSwaps.md).
+One can create orders, track their status, and securely settle them using [Atomic Swaps](../../../home/basics/swap/AtomicSwaps.md).

 ## Terminology